Florida Bike Crash Data

 Bicycle safety awareness continues to rise as more and more people depend on this mode of transportation for their daily living needs.
 With bike riders on the streets in higher number, traffic safety rules in Florida need to change in order to protect riders from the dangers associated with motor vehicle drivers.
 In 2011, Florida was ranked the deadliest state for cyclists, with 120 total fatalities associated with motor vehicles and bicyclists.
 With the weather being favorable to bicycle riders throughout the year, this is a statistic that might be swayed considering states such as Massachusetts only have bike riders on the road a few months out of the year.

 According to Florida statues, all people riding a bicycle on the streets of Florida are under the same obligations as motorists to follow the safety rules of the road.
-All riders under the age of 16 must wear a bicycle helmet, a significant cause of fatalities nationwide as riders ignore basic bicycle safety equipment.
-Riders must ride in the bike lane, or if no bike lane exists, must ride as safely as possible along the right side of the road.
+All riders under the age of 16 must wear a bicycle helmet – a significant number of fatalities nationwide have been caused by riders ignoring basic bicycle safety equipment.
+Riders must ride in the bike lane, or, if no bike lane exists, they must ride as safely as possible along the right side of the road.
 New bike lanes are being created all the time, offering more safety to bike riders.

 National Statistics Regarding Bike Accidents

-- In 2011, 48,000 people were injured in the United States in accidents involving motor vehicles and bicycles.
+- In 2011, 48,000 people were injured in accidents involving motor vehicles and bicycles.

 - Out of these 48,000 individuals, 677 died as a result of their injuries.

-- In 2005, 786 bicyclists died because of an accident with a motor vehicle, the highest number of fatalities between 2002 and 2011.
+- In 2005, 786 bicyclists died because of accidents with motor vehicles, the highest number of fatalities between 2002 and 2011.

-- 69% of the cyclists killed in the United States in 2011 were killed in urban areas.
+- Of the cyclists killed in the United States in 2011, 69% were killed in urban areas.

-- The largest majority of cyclists (30%) were killed between the hours of four and eight pm.
+- The largest majority of cyclists (30%) were killed between the hours of 4 p.m. and 8 p.m.